Court denies motion by Laundrie parents to dismiss Petito civil lawsuit

-Twelfth Judicial Circuit Court Judge Hunter W. Carroll ruled the Petito family, at this stage, had a valid claim against the Laundries and allowed the lawsuit to advance.
+Twelfth Judicial Circuit Court Judge Hunter W. Carroll ruled the Petito family, at this stage, had a valid claim against the Laundries and allowed the lawsuit to advance, WFLA reports.

 Brian Laundrie and Gabby Petito were traveling together on a cross-country van trip in July 2021.
 Authorities said Petito died three to four weeks before her body was found in Grand Teton National Park in Wyoming.
 After an exhaustive search, Laundrie’s remains were found in the Carlton Reserve in North Port.